🌊 riprap-nyc

 ⚖️ Race, Faces, Fairness

-Evaluated two commercial gender classification systems — Amazon Rekognition and Sightengine — using the large-scale UTKFace Dataset to ascertain intersectional gender and race disparities.
+Evaluated two commercial gender classification systems (Amazon Rekognition and Sightengine) against the large-scale UTKFace Dataset to ascertain intersectional gender and race disparities.
 Results show both systems exhibit bias towards non-white female faces, assigning disproportionately higher male confidence values.

 Inspired by the Algorithmic Justice League’s work and my research on racial disparities in criminal justice.